 SEGGER Microcontroller, a leading supplier of software, hardware and development tools for embedded systems, and SiFive, the first fabless provider of customized, open-source-enabled semiconductors, today announced the availability of SEGGER J-Link support for SiFive Coreplex IP, based on the RISC-V architecture.
 The growing interest in Coreplex IP is increasingly prompting vendors like SEGGER to make its industry leading tools available as part of the RISC-V ecosystem.

+The SiFive business model is that lots of people are locked out of silicon.
+SiFive can do custom design and deliver chips.
+“We believe we can do it cheaper, quicker and more predictably than anyone else.”
+They have also been getting lots of calls to help with designs.
+Growing the RISC-V ecosystem is a big opportunity.
 The traditional semiconductor business models take a lot of resources, so you have to pick the winners.
 But there aren’t any $1B sockets anymore, so you can’t easily pick the winners.
 The market is fragmented.
 SiFive wants to give everyone a chance.
 In a bit more detail, they will do a customer microcontroller platform and deliver 100 or so chips for under $100K.

+One of the lessons learned years ago in the open-source Linux world is that free software isn’t always good enough.
+Consequently, being able to add commercial value around freeware can turn into a lucrative business.
 Enter SiFive, a startup that has been building customized platforms based on the RISC-V CPU.
 Started by the creators of the RISC V instruction set architecture (ISA), the company’s stated goal is to shake up the economics of the chip industry.